testgk18/misc/README.md

 ## einstein
 A Java applet where people could create digital collages related to Einstein.
 Created for the "Einstein Jahr 2005".
-Text and Images by Anja Neuser. http://einsteinjahr.de
+Text and Images by Anja Witte. http://einsteinjahr.de

 ## erinnerung